 Like adults, children have emotions.
 They also get frustrated, excited, nervous, sad, jealous, scared, elated, worried, angry, and embarrassed, and any of these all at the same time.
 However, unlike adults, it is difficult for young children to express their feelings.
 Young kids cannot articulate very well how they feel.
 Instead, they communicate it in other ways like throwing tantrums, shouting, pushing, and making facial expressions.

 While this is normal for toddlers and pre-schoolers, it is necessary to teach kids the proper way of dealing with their emotions.
-As children go through different emotional development stages, it is vital to guide them on how to recognize, express and control their feelings.
+As children go through different emotional development stages, it is vital to guide them on recognizing, expressing, and controlling their feelings.

-Kids who can healthily express and recognize their emotions at the early years of their childhood are more likely to:
+Kids who can healthily express and recognize their emotions in the early years of their childhood are more likely to:

-- Feel more confident and capable about themselves
+- Feel more confident and capable of themselves

-- Perform better in school and other endeavours
+- Perform better in school and other endeavors

 - Develop good mental health and well-being